charkster/iphone_photo_backup/README.md

 (3) This script is cool because it searches through all the folders in the iphone's DCIM directory.
 Any modified photos with a recent timestamp will be found.

 No Licence.
 Use at your own risk.
 Not liable for any damage to your iphone.

+Also, I would recommend the following setting to force you iphone to save photos as JPG and videos as MP4:
+Settings -> camera -> formats -> most compatible